josmas/prompting_around/README.md

 This will execute the test suite and provide feedback on the project's functionality and code quality.

-## logging and monitoring with aimos
+## Logging and monitoring with aimos
 If you want to use [AimOS](https://github.com/aimhubio/aimos) for observability, it can be initialized by running the following command in the root folder:

     aimos init